brentru/io_quick_guides/getting_started_with_adafruitio_python.md

 # Installing Adafruit IO Python

-Before we start, you'll need Python 3.4 or above installed.
+Before we start, you'll need Python 3.4 or above installed on Windows, MacOS or Linux hardware.
+This hardware also needs an active internet connection to connect to Adafruit IO.

-If you have  [PIP](https://pip.pypa.io/en/stable/installing/)  installed (typically with apt-get install python-pip on a Debian/Ubuntu-based system) then run:
+If you have  [PIP](https://pip.pypa.io/en/stable/installing/) installed (typically with apt-get install python-pip on a Debian/Ubuntu-based system), run:

 `pip3 install adafruit-io`